Expeditionary LearningEarly years students in green cardigans and grey trousers exploring expedition-themed learning stations with natural specimens.

 9. Celebrate achievements: Recognise and celebrate students' achievements and growth throughout the learning expedition.
 This builds confidence and reinforces the value of their hard work and dedication.

-By following these guidance points, facilitators can create a dynamic and engaging learning environment that promotes expeditionary learning and supports student success.
+By following these guidance points, facilitators can create a dynamic and engaging environment that promotes expeditionary learning and supports student success.

 Expeditionary learning outcomes